jrwarwick/artemis-sbs-ui/readme.md

 	* minigame to contain raiders/infiltraters.
 Failure to contain results in GM ending mission (with actors that burst into the bridge costumed and artmed with "stun guns").
  * science
 	* short range sensor that can reveal pre-seeded (by GM) info that is fun/interesting, or maybe even game signficant.

+Generic-ification to make it useful for many games including, but not limited to:
+ * Artemis
+ * Space Nerds in Space
+ * Empty Epsilon
+ * No game in particular, just put on laptop, insert into tent or couch-fort imaginary spaceship

 Optional server-side statefulness via DB
  * angular/meteor